QuickCarpet/QuickCarpet/rules.md

 Options: `true`, `false`
 Categories: survival

+## stackShulkerBoxesInInventories
+Empty shulker boxes stack to 64 inside of inventories

+Does not require `stackableShulkerBoxes` but will not break if enabled

+Type: `boolean`
+Default: `false`
+Options: `true`, `false`
+Categories: survival

 ## terracottaRepeaters
 Multiplies the repeater delay by the legacy block data (1-15) of terracotta below or 100 (data value 0: white) instead of the default 2gt